mirzaHamza01/crm_prototype/README.md

 <img src="readMePics/temp_id.png">

-5- you can also change the body of mail by replacing MESSAGE in MAIL_DATA object /src/config.json file with
+5- you can also change the body of mail by replacing MESSAGE in MAIL_DATA object in /src/config.json file

 # setup in React